Nutritional Epidemiology and Research Skills

 You must have successfully completed the following subject(s) before starting this subject:

-Bachelor of Food and Nutrition students can undertake this subject if they have been enrolled in the prerequisite subject DTN201 in the previous study period.
-However, if the prerequisite subject is failed you will automatically be removed from this subject.
+Prior to enrolling in DTN304, you must either have completed, or have been enrolled to complete DTN201 in the preceding study period.
+A pre-requisite waiver is not required if the above criteria is met.
+If the prerequisite subject/s is failed, you will automatically be removed from this subject prior to census.
 Contact an Open Universities Australia student advisor for more information.

 - SoftwareDetails - IBM SPSS Standard Grad Pack 23/24/25/26

 This subject is offered via Open Universities Australia.
 La Trobe University students can undertake this subject as part of a cross institutional enrolment under certain circumstances, and must seek approval from the Bachelor of Food and Nutrition course coordinator for eligibility.
 Due to the nature of the subject content and online delivery, enrolments are generally not permitted past the published OUA enrolment date for the study period.

 Please note: this subject was previously known as DTN404 Nutritional Epidemiology and Research Skills